-Marriage, the sacred vows and promises “till death do us part”, are the wonderful doors opening to a new life together for innumerable couples every day.
-But sadly, there is a very high percentage, where divorce becomes inevitable.
+Marriage, the sacred vows and promises “till death do us part,” are the wonderful doors opening to a new life together for innumerable couples daily.
+But sadly, there is a very high percentage where divorce becomes inevitable.

 During this emotional transitional period, many couples act with their hearts and not their minds, plunging into remarrying after a divorce.

-Can you remarry after divorce?
-Remarriage after divorce is often a rebound phenomenon, where initial support and attention by someone, is mistaken for true love.
+Is remarrying after divorce possible?
+Remarriage after divorce is often a rebound phenomenon, where initial support and attention by someone is mistaken for true love.

-However, to answer the question, how long should you wait to get married, there is no hard and fast rule or a magical number about when to remarry after a divorce.
+However, to answer the question, “how long should you wait to get married,” there is no hard and fast rule or a magical number about when to consider remarrying after divorce.

-Nevertheless, a common consensus among most marriage experts is that the average time to remarry after divorce is around two to three years, which can substantially reduce the likelihood of a divorce.
+Nevertheless, a common consensus among most marriage experts is that the average time for remarrying after divorce is around two to three years, which can substantially reduce the likelihood of a divorce.

-This is the most delicate time when no hasty decisions should be made about remarrying after a divorce.
+This is the most delicate time when no hasty decisions about remarrying after a divorce should be made.

-Financial, emotional and circumstantial factors must be clearly evaluated and then a decision whether to remarry after divorce should be considered.
+Financial, emotional and circumstantial factors must be evaluated and then a decision is made on whether remarrying after divorce should be considered.

 Once you have entered into a relationship, proceed slowly and carefully.
-If the prospect of remarriage starts emerging, open your eyes wide and reevaluate your emotions and decision.Especially if children are involved from one or both partner’s first marriages.
+If the prospect of remarriage starts emerging, open your eyes and reevaluate your emotions and decision, especially if children are involved in one or both partners’ first marriages.

 1. Give yourself time before committing

 Slow down.
-Do not rush into a new relationship and getting married again after a divorce.
+Do not rush into a new relationship and get married again after a divorce.

 These rebound relationships may provide transient numbing of the divorce pain.
 Rushing into marriage after divorce has its pitfalls.